DexterInd/GoPiGo3/Projects/ObjectAvoidanceRobot/README.md

 This project can run with Python 2 and 3.

+## Attention

+When the GoPiGo3 is low on battery, the script may inadvertently stop.
+Check the batteries before heading over to the forums.

 ![GoPiGo3 Cover](http://i.imgur.com/RBNHUzz.jpg)

 There are a couple of constants that can be set within the script: